side-wave1

 Vitiligo

-Vitiligo, an autoimmune disorder, results from the immune system attacking skin melanocytes, leading to white patches.
-Onset is typically between 30-50, with unpredictable progression.
-Triggers include stress and skin trauma.
-Treatment options vary based on severity.
+Vitiligo is an autoimmune disorder in which the immune system attacks the skin’s melanocytes, leading to the development of white patches.
+Onset typically occurs between the ages of 30 and 50, with progression that can be unpredictable.
+Common triggers include stress and skin trauma.
+Treatment options vary depending on the severity of the condition.

 Read More